 Also, Dave Wittenberg voicing Kefka Palazzo, who is also a rival of Sephiroth in terms of fanbase, is especially (and hilariously) ironic when one remembers that he also voiced Yazoo, a remnant of Sephiroth, in Final Fantasy VII: Advent Children.

 Speaking of Dave Wittenberg, Kefka's interactions with Terra will become especially ironic when he voices Captain Cryptic in the English version of Final Fantasy XIII-2, where one of his quiz questions involves a steamy love affair, with one of the answers being Terra Branford, who is an actress in that game.

 Lightning's intro quote to Cloud in 012 is "I know what it feels like to be a tool".
-Considering what's become of her original game and her many spin-off appearances, the word "tool" can be taken to have a very different context.
+Considering Lightning and the XIII saga effectively replaced Cloud and VII as the main characters Square Enix pushes for the franchise, the word "tool" can be taken to have a very different context.

 The exclusion of new characters for FFVI and FFIX in Duodecim actually convinced some people not to purchase the game.
 Which makes it sadly unsurprising Square-Enix made no official statement or explanation about their exclusion until the game was released in Japan.

 It's the Same, Now It Sucks: Squall's gameplay seems to be heading this way in Duodecim, having so far only one new Brave Attack that's apparently not worth even keeping over other moves.
 Made more evident by no move of him at all showing up in the trailers.

 Just Here for Godzilla: Many players picked up Dissidia for no other reason than the coolness factor of being able to play as their favourite FF hero in a fighting game.
 Other people just wanted to be able to play as Kefka, Sephiroth, et al, and were disappointed at the lack of Story Modes for the villains.